 - 1. Plan Applications Plan applications for solar energy systems shall be accompanied by to-scale horizontal and vertical (elevation) drawings.
 The drawings must show the location of the system on the building or on the property for a ground-mount system, including the property lines. - 2.
 Plan Approvals Applications that meet the design requirements of this ordinance shall be granted administrative approval by the zoning official and shall not require Planning Commission review.
-Plan approval does not indicate compliance with Building Code or Electric Code. - G. Approved Solar Components Electric solar energy system components must have a UL or equivalent listing and solar hot water systems must have an SRCC rating. - H. Compliance with Building Code All solar energy systems shall meet approval of local building code officials, consistent with the State of Minnesota Building Code, and solar thermal systems shall comply with HVAC-related requirements of the Energy Code. - Compliance with State Electric Code All photovoltaic systems shall comply with the Minnesota State Electric Code. - J. Compliance with State Plumbing Code Solar thermal systems shall comply with applicable Minnesota State Plumbing Code requirements. - K. Utility Notification All grid-intertie solar energy systems shall comply with the interconnection requirements of the electric utility.
+Plan approval does not indicate compliance with Building Code or Electric Code. - G. Approved Solar Components Electric solar energy system components must have a UL or equivalent listing and solar hot water systems must have an SRCC rating. - H. Compliance with Building Code All solar energy systems shall meet approval of local building code officials, consistent with the State of Wisconsin Building Code or the Building Code adopted by the local jurisdiction, and solar thermal systems shall comply with HVAC-related requirements of the Energy Code. - Compliance with State Electric Code All photovoltaic systems shall comply with the Wisconsin State Electric Code. - J. Compliance with State Plumbing Code Solar thermal systems shall comply with applicable Wisconsin State Plumbing Code requirements. - K. Utility Notification All grid-intertie solar energy systems shall comply with the interconnection requirements of the electric utility.
 Off-grid systems are exempt from this requirement.